AshGodfrey/chrome-extension/README.md

 - Client facing verison
 - Event Builder as an expanded stand-alone-tool for customers/staff, with an emphasis on usability for non technical users.
 - More Q3 Commands
-- Automatic copying of links to the clipboard in the "links" tab, if desired by p
+- Automatic copying of links to the clipboard in the "links" tab, if desired by users.